Mk7scripts/GGSv1/GGSvBeta.md

 ColorButtonCorner.CornerRadius = UDim.new(0, 10)
 ColorButtonCorner.Parent = ColorButton

--- Função para ativar/desativar ESP
+-- Variáveis para ESP
 local ESPEnabled = false
 local ESPColor = Color3.new(1, 1, 1) -- Branco

+-- Função para ativar/desativar ESP
 local function toggleESP()
     ESPEnabled = not ESPEnabled
     ESPButton.Text = ESPEnabled and "ESP-" or "ESP+" for _, player in pairs(game.Players:GetPlayers()) do
-        if player ~= game.Players.LocalPlayer and player.Character and player.CharacterHumanoidRootPart") then
+        if player ~= game.Players.LocalPlayer and player.Character then
+            for _, part in pairs(player.Character:GetChildren()) do
+                if part:IsA("BasePart") then
                     if ESPEnabled then
-                for _, part in pairs(player.Character:GetChildren()) do
-                    if part:IsA("BasePart") and not part:FindFirstChild("ESPOutline") then
                         local highlight = Instance.new("Highlight")
-                        highlight.Name = "ESPOutline"
+                        highlight.Name = "ESPHighlight"
                         highlight.Parent = part
                         highlight.FillTransparency = 1
                         highlight.OutlineColor = ESPColor
                         highlight.OutlineTransparency = 0
+                    else
+                        if part:FindFirstChild("ESPHighlight") then
+                            part.ESPHighlight:Destroy()
                         end
-                end
-            else
-                for _, part in pairs(player.Character:GetChildren()) do
-                    if part:IsA("BasePart") and part:FindFirstChild("ESPOutline") then
-                        part.ESPOutline:Destroy()
                     end
                 end
             end